LightJason/lightjason.github.io/content/tutorials/trigger.md

 A short definition of triggers in LightJason's agent concept it is

-> an event written in a first-order literal
+> an event written in a first-order logical literal

 On the other hand, the agent is